martydertz/nfl-schedule-optimizer/README.md

 ##How It Works
 The optimization problem is broken down into chunks.
 Each chunk is a file named 'Enhancement' (ie EnhancementOne) with procedures to make the core model then ad each constraint.
 Constraints go from basic -- beginning with 'each game occurs once in the season' -- to more complex -- a team can't play a Monday night game immediately after a Thursday night game.

+The 'nflOptimizer.py' file calls all other modules to create and solve the model.

 ##Soft vs Hard Constraints
 Hard constraints, like each team plays once a week, are unbreakable.
 Soft constraints, like no rematches within 8 weeks, can be broken but when they are deduct a penalty cost from the model score.
 'Hard' and 'soft' are used in the contraint procedures to make it clear what each is.